 6. Community needs and assessments

-Consider the barriers the populations you serve are facing.
-Are they elderly and in need of delivery services?
-Are they grade school children that rely on school lunches?
-Does the household have a personal device or stable internet to access a form they need to fill out?
+- Alternatively, does the household have a personal device or stable internet to access a form they need to fill out?

 7. Financial management